thephez/readme-dash-core/export/core-guide-dash-features-privatesend.md

-Dash Core's PrivateSend feature provides a way to improve privacy by performing coin-mixing without relinquishing custodial access.
+Dash Core's <<glossary:PrivateSend>> feature provides a way to improve privacy by performing coin-mixing without relinquishing custodial access.
 For additional details, reference this [Official Documentation PrivateSend page](https://docs.dash.org/en/stable/introduction/features.html#privatesend).

 The following video provides an overview with a good introduction to the details: